Kiwiabacaxi/Python_Canopy/README.md

 ## How to Use

-To use the AVL Tree or B-Tree implementations and visualizations in this repository, simply clone the repository and run the Python files.
+To use the AVL Tree or B-Tree implementations and visualizations in this repository, simply clone the repository and run the Python files, or use the jupyter notebooks.

-For the AVL Tree visualization, run the avl_visualization.py file.
-This will open a window displaying the AVL Tree balancing algorithm.

-For the B-Tree visualizations, run the b_tree_search_visualization.py or b_tree_sort_visualization.py files, depending on whether you want to visualize the search or sorting algorithm.
-These files will open windows displaying the B-Tree search or sorting algorithm.

 ## Conclusion